 Varicella (chickenpox) is a disease caused by infection with the varicella zoster virus, which causes fever and an itchy rash.

 Symptoms of varicella include a skin rash of blister-like lesions, covering the body but usually more concentrated on the face, scalp, and trunk.
 Most, but not all, infected individuals have fever, which develops just before or when the rash appears.
+The rash usually forms 200-500 itchy blisters in several successive crops.
+The illness lasts about 5-10 days.
+It takes between 10-21 days to develop symptoms after being exposed to a person infected with chickenpox.
 If exposed, persons who have been vaccinated against the disease may get a milder illness, with less severe rash (sometimes involving only a few red bumps that look similar to insect bites) and mild or no fever.
+Other common symptoms include coughing, fussiness, headache and loss of appetite.